OcampMaria/Schedule-Work-Calendar/README.md

 </p>

 <p>
 When completing this application, some of the challenges that appeared included, difficulties when working wiht the moment library.
 At the begining, I was not able to access the library.
 After adding the moment.min.js file, I was able to use the library and its contents.
 Moreover, I was having trouble while working with the color coding code to make the application's change color depending on the hour of the day.
-And finally being able to to save the user input inside local storag
+And finally being able to to save the user input inside local storage.

 </p>